-Use the mouse to pan horizontally across the stackup window.
+Use the mouse drag and drop to pan horizontally across the stackup editor window.

-Vertical panning is enabled when the height of the displayed stackup exceeds the height of the editor window
+Vertical panning is enabled when the height of the displayed stackup exceeds the height of the Editor window

 Click into the stackup and drag it up and down into position.